ejcorn/fir_pca_22q/README.md

 Most of the main analysis scripts are meant to load output from upstream scripts.
 The following variables are passed into almost every MATLAB script:

- -`basedir`: home/working directory for the project see
+ - `basedir`: home/working directory for the project see

- -`name_root`: name of specific output folder for given set of parameters -`st`: number of time points after stimulus to begin modeling BOLD response (0 in paper) -`fin`: number of time points after `st` to include in model (6 in paper) -`component_design`: specification of design matrix (always "ThreatNonthreatAllStimuliStratified" then may have "\_" followed by additional string specifying a null model to use)
+ - `name_root`: name of specific output folder for given set of parameters
+ - `st`: number of time points after stimulus to begin modeling BOLD response (0 in paper)
+ - `fin`: number of time points after `st` to include in model (6 in paper)
+ - `component_design`: specification of design matrix (always "ThreatNonthreatAllStimuliStratified" then may have "\_" followed by additional string specifying a null model to use)

 You can access these variables by executing the script `code/miscfxns/STARTUP.m`.
 If you run this script first, then you can run any other MATLAB script in isolation.
 Similarly `code/miscfxns/startup_local.R` loads these variables into R.